 In reaction to the coronavirus pandemic, the Bank of England reduced the base rate to a historic low of 0.1% on 19th March.
 This followed a previous reduction in March in an attempt to combat the negative affect the coronavirus crisis is having on the economy.
 So what does this reduction mean for you in terms of your mortgage?

-Many lenders have adjusted their standard variable rate (SVR), which means you may benefit if you have a tracker mortgage or other variable rate mortgage.
+Many lenders have adjusted their standard variable rate (SVR).
+This means you may benefit if you have a tracker mortgage or other variable rate mortgage.
 You may also benefit from a lower rate if you are about to switch to a new deal or are considering whether or not to remortgage.

 How the low base rate affects your existing mortgage